VIVO: Memories

 Presented in Partnership with

 VIVO Season 10 launches with an evening of music inspired by memory and transformation at Ohio State's beautiful new Timashev Recital Hall.
-Ravel's limpid Sonata for violin and cello is paired with the complex and enigmatic String Quartet #1 of Donald Harris, former Dean of the OSU School of music, and Olivier Messaien's mystical Quartet for the end of time, written while the composer was imprisoned at a German concentration camp during the Second World War.
+Ravel's limpid Sonata for violin and cello is paired with the complex and enigmatic String Quartet #1 of Donald Harris, Former Dean of the College of the Arts and member of the School of Music faculty at The Ohio State University, and Olivier Messaien's mystical Quartet for the end of time, written while the composer was imprisoned at a German concentration camp during the Second World War.
 From touching homage to radical revision to the illimitable sublime, VIVO Memories will take it's listeners on a journey impossible to forget.

 BUY TicketsPROGRAMPROGRAM